How to Safely Exclude Apps via A/V Program to Avoid False Positives

 Every exclusion should have a paper trail.
 Without proper documentation, your exclusion list can become a confusing collection of legacy rules that no one understands or is afraid to touch.
 For each exclusion, you should record what is being excluded, the reason for the exclusion, who requested and approved it, and the date it was implemented.
 Most importantly, set a review date.
 An exclusion needed for a legacy application today might not be necessary after a software update or system migration.
 Regularly auditing these records ensures that every rule is still relevant and justified, which is essential for maintaining security hygiene and meeting compliance requirements.

-Common Mistakes to Avoid When Setting Exclusions
+3 Common Mistakes to Avoid with Exclusions

 While exclusions are a useful tool for fine-tuning your antivirus performance, they can also become significant security liabilities if you’re not careful.
 A simple misconfiguration can create a blind spot that threat actors are all too happy to exploit.
 Getting exclusions right is about balancing performance needs with security realities.
 Let’s walk through some of the most common mistakes teams make and how you can steer clear of them.

-Making Exclusions Too Broad
+Mistake #1: Making Your Exclusions Too Broad

 It can be tempting to exclude an entire folder or a common file type to quickly resolve a performance issue, but this approach is risky.
 When you create an overly broad exclusion, you’re essentially telling your antivirus to ignore everything in that space.
 This creates a perfect hiding place for malware.
 As Microsoft notes, broad exclusions can seriously reduce the level of protection for your devices.
 Instead of excluding C:\Program Files\SomeApp\, be specific.
 Exclude the exact executable or file path causing the conflict, like C:\Program Files\SomeApp\bin\app.exe.
 The more granular you are, the smaller the potential attack surface you create.

-Excluding Critical System Files by Mistake
+Mistake #2: Accidentally Excluding System Files

 Another frequent error is accidentally adding critical system files or core security processes to your exclusion list.
 You might do this thinking you’re resolving a system slowdown, but you could be compromising your machine’s integrity.
 Excluding a key Windows process or a file used by your security software could prevent it from detecting a real threat.
 Even if you believe an item is safe, you should never exclude certain system files, folders, or processes from scans.
 Always verify the purpose of a file or process before excluding it.
 If you’re unsure, it’s best to consult with a cybersecurity professional rather than risk creating a vulnerability.